theappbusiness/TABTestKit/README.md

 ## Usage

-There are several components to **TABTestKit**, which you can pick and choose to use.
+There are several components to **TABTestKit**, which you can pick and choose to use (although we think you should use all of it 😁).

 ### TABTestCase